MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 The following are the changes you can make for the script or workflow definition:

-1. Use npm build script, or customize the way you build in the automation code.
+1. Use npm build script or customize the way you build in the automation code.
 1. Use npm test script which returns zero for success, and change the test commands.

 ### Customize CD workflow

 The following are the changes you can make for the script or workflow definition:

-1. Ensure you have a npm build script, or customize the way you build in the automation code.
+1. Ensure you have a npm build script or customize the way you build in the automation code.
-1. Ensure you have a npm test script which returns zero for success, and/or change the test commands.
+1. Ensure you have a npm test script which returns zero for success or change the test commands.

 ## Set up pipelines with Jenkins

+To set up pipelines with Jenkins for CI or CD, create workflow templates using Visual Studio Code or TeamsFx CLI.

 ### Create workflow templates using the Teams Toolkit in Visual Studio Code

 1. Create a new Teams app project using Teams Toolkit.
-2. Select Teams Toolkit icon in the Visual Studio Code sidebar.
+2. Select **Teams Toolkit** icon in the Visual Studio Code sidebar.
 3. Select **Add CI/CD Workflows**.
 4. Select an environment from the command prompt.
-5. Select **Jenkins** as CI/CD provider.
+5. Select **Jenkins** as CI or CD provider.
-6. Select at least one template from these options: CI, CD, Provision, and Publish to Teams.
+6. Select at least one template from these options: CI, CD, Provision, or Publish to Teams.
 7. Open the template and customize the workflows that fit into your scenarios.
 8. Follow the README files under `.jenkins/pipelines` to set up the workflow with Jenkins.